Qbizinc/qbiz-wiki/Architecture-Evaluations/Data-Architecture-Cost-Application-Optimization-Process.md

     - Various BigQuery to BigQuery pipelines can be created and then visualized in Data Studio with recurring reports that can be linked with specific filters in place
       - This enables the use of custom reports to consistently check cloud costs to catch sudden/gradual increases in costs
   - If in GCP, it is strongly encouraged to enable ["Recommenders"](https://cloud.google.com/recommender/docs/recommenders) to provide cost optimization recommendations
-- Right size data architecture by utilizing application performance analysis data
+- "Right size" data architecture by utilizing application performance analysis data
   - This step is crucial after other low hanging fruit has already been addressed (i.e. turning off unused services, volume based discounts, etc.)
   - **NOTE: this step should be done only after application optimization has been done to ensure the application will continue to operate effectively after being right sized**
-  - In general, this section concerns itself with "right sizing" the application by trying to answer the following:
+  - In general, this section concerns itself with trying to answer the following:
     - How is the application performing?
 Are there lots of unused resources, or is resource usage quite high?
     - If the workloads are unpredictable, is there an opportunity to leverage auto scaling rather than always being overprovisioned during non peak times?
     - What is the limiting resource (CPU, RAM, Disk, Iops, network bandwidth, etc.)?
+Put another way, at what resource usage does the application begin to experience performance degradation?
     - For the resources that are not limiting, is there an opportunity to cut down on usage?
       - Typically this will manifest itself in compute power (CPU/RAM); this is one of the easier resources to quickly spin up and down
       - Unless there is a ridiculous amount of disk provisioned but not utilized, it usually makes sense to just keep the disk provisioned and grow into it (assuming data is kept and not deleted after a certain period)